 Everyone knows that pearls are gems of the sea.
-However, when it comes to understanding the value of a pearl or buying pearl jewelry, that’s about all most people know.
-But, it takes more than that to make an educated decision when buying pearls online.
+However, when it comes to understanding the value of a pearl or buying pearl jewelry, that’s about all you might know.
+However, it takes more than that to make an educated decision.
+Therefore, learning how to buy pearls is essential.

 What are Cultured Pearls VS Natural Pearls?

-The first thing you need to know is the difference between real pearls and fake pearls.
+There are two major types of pearls – cultured and natural ones.
+However, you should first learn about the difference between real pearls and fake ones.
 Also called faux pearls, these fake versions are generally made of plastic, glass or some other manmade material.

 Both cultured pearls and natural pearls are 100% real gems.
-The difference between the two is based on how “naturally” they were created.
-Remember that when buying pearls online.
+The difference between the two is based on how they were made.
+That usually affects the pearl’s price and becomes important when buying pearls online.

 As an oyster floats around in the sea, an irritant may accidentally get inside of its mussel’s soft tissue.
 In response, a defense mechanism is launched.
 This causes the oyster to secrete a coating around the irritant known as nacre.
 It secretes layer upon layer of nacre until a natural pearl is created.

-Cultured pearls are created using the same process.
+Cultured pearls form in a mollusk following exactly the same process.
 However, there are two main differences:

 Cost Benefits of Buying Cultured Pearls VS Natural Pearls

-Let’s face it.
 There’s no way to “make” an oyster produce a pearl in the ocean.
-But, using the pearl farming process, the gem-creation process is sparked.
-This makes it easier to manage the production of pearls, as well as market prices.
+However, artificially implanting a nuclei makes it easier to manage the production of pearls, as well as market prices.

 These days, it’s almost impossible to find natural pearls in the oceans and seas.
 Oyster divers risk their lives looking for the sea creatures, hoping to strike it big.
-But, the fact is… there just aren’t many natural pearls being created anymore thanks to pollution and pearl divers.
+However, there just aren’t many natural pearls being created anymore due to pollution and pearl divers.

-With cultured pearl farming, the gems are created in secure, nurturing environments.
-So, the oysters have greater chances of surviving and producing high-quality gemstones.
+With cultured pearl farming, the gems are made in secure and nurturing environments.
+Therefore, the oysters have greater chances of surviving and producing high-quality gemstones.

 5 Different Types of Cultured Pearls